pietrushnic/old_blog/source/_posts/2013-03-30-yet-another-quick-build-of-arm-unknown-linux-gnueabi.markdown

 ```
 ls -lt .build/arm-unknown-linux-gnueabi/state
 ```
-Directory on top with the latest modification date is now your first state where we should start after fail.
+Directory on top with the latest modification date is now your first state where you should restart after fail.
 To restart build in given point:
 ```
 ct-ng <state>+ #assuming that <state> is where we fail last time
 ```